ayrat555/geth_reorg_sim/README.md

 - http://localhost:9000 - the first node
 - http://localhost:9001 - the second node

+They are load balanced by nginx which runs on http://localhost:80

 Both nodes have three addresses unlocked:

 - 0x2ded039be2c7e09ea244f872003c8d50d9cf9f02